Cadillac ATS Performance

 - "In every setting, body motions are tightly controlled and the ride is surprisingly firm over Michigan's lousy pavement." -- Car and Driver (2013)

 - "The electric power steering is precise and well-tuned - not the best feedback I've experienced, but certainly not the worst.
 The brakes were similar - not the best feedback and pedal feel, but fine controllability, very linear on application and decent on release, both with the standard and Brembo brakes." -- Cars.com (2013)

 - "If there's one place that BMW is getting ripped off here, it's in the ride/comfort/handling balance.
 It leans ever so slightly towards luxury, but this isn't a Camaro.
 It's much better." -- Jalopnik (2013)

 - "And it does handle, fancy shocks or not.
 Cadillac claims the ATS weighs as much as 160 pounds less than the last 3 Series we tested, but it retains a solid, weighty feel on the road.
 It comes off planted and confident, ready to glide through corners with ease rather than attack them with unbridled fury." -- Motor Trend (2013)

 Next Steps: Cadillac ATS

-- Find low financing rates for the Cadillac ATS
+- View the best prices for the 2014 Cadillac ATS

 - See Upscale Midsize Cars rankings